wxt-dev/wxt/docs/guide/go-further/reusable-modules.md

 :::

 :::warning Async Plugins
 Unlike modules, **_plugins cannot be async_**!!
-If you need to do some async work and expose that result to the rest of the extension, wrap it in an object and handle awaiting the promise internally.
+If you need to do some async work and expose that result to the rest of the extension, store the result's promise synchronously and await it later on.
 :::

 ## Publishing to NPM